RidaKo/Reception/README.md

 The project currently does not have any license.

 ## Acknowledgments
-Big thanks to Gediminas for his assistance over the whole project.
+Big thanks to Gediminas for his curration over the whole project.